What is the Origins Center

 History of the Origins Center

 The Origins Center sprang from the Dutch National Science Agenda.
-This agenda came about after a nation-wide consultation of the general public regarding the problems scientists should focus on.
-The response was distilled down to 16 key topics.
-The question of the origin of life on earth and in the universe emerged as one of the most fundamental of these.
-A number of workshops were organized bringing together scientists from a diverse spectrum of background to elaborate this topic.
+This agenda came about after a nation-wide consultation, in 2016, of the general public regarding the problems scientists should focus on.
+The response was distilled down to 25 key topics.
+The question of the origin, or origins, of life on earth and in the universe emerged as one of the most fundamental of these.
+In 2016 and 2017, a number of workshops were organized bringing together scientists from a diverse spectrum of background to elaborate this topic.
 The momentum and enthusiasm that arose in the process culminated in founding the Origins Center.